-The Hunchback Mountain loop is a neat and surprisingly uncrowded hike just outside of Portland.
-The views, when you get em, are the picturesque Oregon.
+The Hunchback Mountain loop is a neat and fairly uncrowded hike just outside of Portland.
+The views, when you get em, are picturesque Oregon.
 The trail is rugged, somewhat overgrown, and has sections of deadfall–but in a fun kind of way.

 Start at the end of the parking lot of the Zig Zag ranger station, which is right off the highway and there no fee/permit required to park.
 The Hunchback Mountain trail drives steep up the mountainside with occasional rocky outcroppings that look out to the forested valley you’ve ascended.
 You won’t see many people, and the ones you do see will probably comment on how they never see people out on the trail.

 Once you get to the top of the eight mile climb, you’re rewarded with hopefully an empty lookout to stay in and hopefully an awesome view of Mt.
 Hood.
 Unfortunately, neither hopes were met the day I was there but the wild hike was still a fun one.